 No. The NRSB will not offer any training, but will certify training courses and provide lists of approved course providers to applicants.
 All EPA recognized training courses will be recognized for the purpose of NRSB certification and new courses by qualified trainers will be encouraged.
 Fees will be set by the training providers.

 Yes, the NRSB has developed exams for radon measurement technicians, radon measurement specialists and radon remediation specialists.
-The guidance documents and course curriculum are posted on the NRSB website, www.nrsb.org.
+You can find more information about the exams here: https://nrsb.org/exams/digital-exam-information/

 The National Radon Safety Board is a bona fide non-profit organization run entirely by volunteers.
 It maintains no office, has no office overhead, pays no staff salaries, and receives no commissions for its exams or training.
 The NRSB contracts with an independent administrative service provider (i.e., a service provider with no ties to the NRSB or any of its Directors) for the processing of inquiries, certification applications and the oversight or exams.
 This assures applicants of prompt and professional service.